 Libraries, parks, leisure and culture

-Libraries are closed until further notice.
-See our libraries update for more information.
+Libraries are currently closed, but you can order books for collection.
+See our libraries update page for more information.

 Museum of Croydon

 The museum is closed until further notice.
 See the Museum of Croydon page for more information on accessing the archive.

 All parks remain open to the public, as well as other recreational areas, including tennis courts, in accordance with government guidelines.

 As of Saturday 4 July, playgrounds and outdoor gyms will be open to the public at your own risk and in accordance with social distancing guidelines.
 Certain public toilet facilities in parks will also be reopened.

 Read more details on our parks, green spaces and recreational areas.

 Croydon schools are currently closed to most children

 GOV.UK has guidance for parents and carers during this time.

 Adult learning and training (CALAT)